 Different Types of Mass Spec Instruments

 Mass spectrometry deals with the quantifying and qualifying of the molecular components of a sample.
+Mass spec instruments are essential tools for this process.
 Ideal for chemical testing, testing for soil and water quality, pharmaceutical potency and structure, cannabis testing, and other bioscience research, spectrometry is now a broad and varied field.

 At OnePointe Solutions, we can design MS carts and benches to fit the specifications of virtually any lab, including those utilizing instruments from the following fields of spectrometry: